BMW X1 hybrid range, MPG, CO2 & charging

 BMW X1 range, MPG & CO2 emissions

-With official fuel economy figures following the usual trend for plug-in hybrids, the claimed average of around 148 to 166mpg is only likely to be attainable with a relaxed attitude to acceleration and a fully charged battery, plus plenty of pure-electric running.
+With official fuel-economy figures following the usual trend for plug-in hybrids, the claimed average of around 149-166mpg is only likely to be attainable with a relaxed attitude to acceleration and a fully charged battery, plus plenty of pure-electric running.

-Similarly, despite a claimed electric range of around 32 miles, it's safe to expect a real-life figure in the high twenties: during our short test we managed to eke out around 25 miles, which is still more than useful enough for the majority of shorter journeys in and around town.
-In contrast, we managed around 20 miles from the BMW's XC40 rival, which has an official range of 28 miles.
+Similarly, despite a claimed electric range of over 30 miles, it's safe to expect a real-life figure in the high twenties: during our short test we managed to eke out around 25 miles, which is still more than useful enough for the majority of shorter journeys in and around town.
+In contrast, we managed around 20 miles from the BMW's Volvo XC40 rival, which has an official range of 28 miles.

 Claimed CO2 emissions of up to 43g/km are strong for an SUV of this type, but again will depend on your use in real life – not that it matters in the eyes of the taxman, of course.
 The xDrive25e will be London Congestion Charge exempt until tighter regulations come into force in October 2021.